 I’ve created a custom list with some of my favorite courses.
 You can check it out by clicking on the button below –

-That’s about it folks, I hope that this guide will help you find the right gift for the letterer/calligrapher in your life.
+That’s about it, folks; I hope this guide will help you find the right gift for the letterer/calligrapher in your life.

 Did I forget to mention something?
 Do you have a suggestion to make this list even better?